MilesChou/phalcon-action/README.md

-# actions-phalcon
+# Phalcon for GitHub Actions

-GitHub Actions for Phalcon Framework
+An action for running project with Phalcon framework environment.